Konstantin-create/Konstantin-create/README.md

 ### Hi there 👋
 I'm a 15 year old programmer trying to make cool stuff.
-Now I am slowly learning Data Science from the book by William Springer (computer science guide).
+Now I am slowly learning Data Science from the "Computer Scienceguid" by William Springer.
 And in the background I am writing my version control system, in the future I want to write CI and several solutions for servers.
 <br>

 ### Some facts about me: